amitmerchant1990/how-products-got-their-name/README.md

 According to the FAQ in the Apache project website, the name Apache was chosen out of respect to the Native American tribe [Apache](https://en.wikipedia.org/wiki/Apache) and their superior skills in warfare and strategy.
 The name was widely believed to be a pun on 'A Patchy Server' (since it was a set of software patches).

+### Microsoft (Company)

+Coined by Bill Gates to represent the company that was devoted to microcomputer software.

+### Zend Technologies (Organisation)

+The word "Zend" has been derived from the names of Zeev Suraski and Andi Gutmans, the two founders of the organisation.

+### Xerox (Company)

+It has been derived from xerography, a word derived from the Greek xeros (dry) and graphos (writing).

 ## Contribute

 Do you have some more products/projects to add which have interesting origin to their name?
 Please go ahead and add to this list.